 Oregon requires a shellfish license (separate from an angling license) for anyone over 12 years old to harvest crabs and other shellfish, including bay clamming in many of the same estuaries.

-According to Oregon crabbing rules each crabber can have up to three crab rings, pots or lines, So a couple crabbers could have a half dozen traps, which would probably be enough to keep you reasonably busy pulling.
+According to Oregon crabbing rules each crabber can have up to three crab rings, pots, or lines, So a couple of crabbers could have a half dozen traps, which would probably be enough to keep you reasonably busy pulling.

 Crabbers also can use baited lines to catch crabs.
 These often include loops of line on a fishing pole that help tangle up the crab long enough to land it.

 You can also catch crabs with your hands, dip nets or rakes.
 These methods are most common in beach and tidal pool areas when crabs move into shallows.
 Sometimes crabs get trapped in pools during low tides.

 Marinas and bait shops in Oregon coastal towns usually rent or sell the more popular crabbing bait and supplies, and many sell licenses and have rental boats as well.
 Licenses are also available online.

 Daily limit of 12 male crabs, 5 ¾” minimum size for Dungeness crab.
 Correct size is measured as a straight line across the back (caliper measurements) in front of, but not including the points.
 It is prohibited to catch and keep female crabs.